Electric cars – the ultimate guide

-Believe it or not, electric cars have been around since the early 1800s but they have never quite taken off.
+Believe it or not, electric cars have been around since the early 1800s, but they never quite took off until this century.
 Why is this?
 Simple.
 They have been totally outperformed on almost every measure by petrol and diesel alternatives.

-With electric vehicles becoming a viable option for more and more motorists every year, we wanted to shine some light on the topic.
-We hope this ‘ultimate guide’ will help you get your head around all things electric and possibly even persuade you to make the jump to an AFV yourself!
+With electric vehicles becoming a viable option for more motorists every year, we’re here to shine some light on the topic.

 How do electric cars work?

-So how do electric cars really work?
-Well instead of burning a fossil fuel like diesel or petrol, they run on electricity that you use to charge an internal battery.
-Recent improvements in battery technology have given electric cars the edge they desperately needed in order to compete with their fossil fuel cousins.
+So, how do electric cars work?
+Instead of the engine burning a fossil fuel like diesel or petrol, they run on electricity.
+They contain big internal batteries that you charge, instead of filling up with traditional fuel.
+Recent improvements in battery technology have given electric cars the edge they desperately needed in order to compete with ICE vehicles.